The Margarete Schütte-Lihotzky Club

 was founded in 2013 as a supporting association and organisational form of the entire field of activity.

 The Margarete Schütte-Lihotzky Club is an independent association open to all interested women.
-Exhibition and events are open to women and men.

 Here you can read the statutes.